 After we pass Fat Albert, the U.S. Navy blimp hovering over Cudjoe Key, I keep an eye out for Baby’s Coffee.
 The dark roast, Sexpresso, rivals any Cuban blend.

-Finally, we arrive at the Southernmost Hotel on the Beach and settle into our Key West digs, where views of the Atlantic make us smile.
+Key West digs, where views of the Atlantic make us smile.
 We trade the car for a pedicab and chuckle at the driver’s cool pirate hat.
 He drops us at the Sunset Tiki Bar on Front Street where, over margaritas and conch fritters, we watch schooners in the Historic Seaport.
 Soon the sky goes golden and we’re treated to the famous Key West sunset.

 On Duval Street, the main drag, we dine at Nine One Five, where we share a bottle of wine and blackened-snapper tacos by candlelight.
 The full moon guides us back to the resort, and I fall asleep with visions of sunrise for two dancing in my head.